Terenceyuyue/mVEM/README.md

 # MATLAB Programming for Virtual Element Methods

 Note: Forking is not recommended.
-You may not be able to follow up on the progress of the ungoing project.
+You may not be able to follow up on the progress of the ongoing project.

 ## Mesh